-- You do not need water for use - You do not need paper towels to dry hands - You can use it anywhere in the home because a sink is not needed - You will prevent dry and cracked skin that can occur with frequent soap and water use
+- You do not need water for use. - You do not need paper towels to dry hands. - You can use it anywhere in the home because a sink is not needed. - You will prevent dry and cracked skin that can occur with frequent soap and water use.

-Alcohol-based waterless hand gel or foam use procedure:
+Procedure for using alcohol-based waterless hand gel or foam: